 3.The parking spaces directly to the right of the dock entrance are reserved for the harbor owner.
 Other reserved spaces are identified.

-(website hidden) car debris should be discarded in the parking lot, including (especially) cigarettes and ashtray refuse.
+4.No car debris should be discarded in the parking lot, including (especially) cigarettes and ashtray refuse.

 5. The large covered dumpster in the parking lot is for small household refuse only.
 Recycling should go into the designated recycling bins.

 6. Renter’s children and their guests should not play on the floating walkway, dock or sea wall.
 For safety reasons, no children under 10 are permitted as renters or guests of renters.
 Renters assume responsibility for their own and their guests’ children.
 When you are staying on the floating guest cottage, it’s akin to being on a boat.
 Water is all around and you must take that into account in terms of your children’s safety.

 7. All information about deposits, cleaning fees, security deposit and local taxes is on Airbnb.
 Marin County tax is included in the fee you pay.
 All transactions are through Airbnb.
 The security deposit is not applied toward rent; however, it is fully refundable within 48 hours of departure through Airbnb, provided the following provisions are met:

 •No damage is done to the unit or its contents, beyond normal wear and tear.

 •No charges are incurred due to contraband or collection of rents or services rendered during the stay.

 •At time of departure, the guest cottage is left clean and orderly.
 All debris, rubbish and discards are placed in dumpster.
 Dishes and kitchen items are left clean.
 There is no need to strip the linens.
 If the guest cottage is not left clean and orderly, a reasonable charge will be deducted from the security deposit.

 •No linens or towels are lost or damaged.
 The towels and linens are white.
 When using the washing machine and dryer, use only the provided (fragrance-free) laundry products, and launder all white laundry only with other white items.